rzane/kubekick/README.md

 Encrypt the values:

-    $ ejson encrypt path/to/secrets.ejson
+    $ kubekick secrets encrypt -f path/to/secrets.ejson

 Now you can deploy them:

-    $ kubekick secrets -f path/to/secrets.ejson
+    $ kubekick secrets deploy -f path/to/secrets.ejson

 You can safely commit the `secrets.ejson` file.
-You might also want to consider saving your keypair somewhere.
+You might also want to consider backing up your keypair somewhere.

 ### Templating